-Planning a home extension or refurbishment - Newsletter
+ARTICLE - Planning a home extension or refurbishment

 Please get in touch with us.

-If you are thinking of starting a refurbishment, extension or new build project to create an exceptional, creative and inspiring home it is key to allow sufficient time to make sure the project achieve all your aspirations within your programme and budget.
-Having worked as residential architect in London for over 10 years, Sophie Bates of Sophie Bates Architects shares her experience with you.
+If you are thinking of starting a refurbishment, extension or new-build project to create an exceptional, creative and inspiring home it is key to allow sufficient time to make sure the project achieve all your aspirations within your programme and budget.
+Having worked as residential architect in London for over 15 years, Sophie Bates of Sophie Bates Architects shares her experience with you.

 Allow enough time

 Innovation, inspiring and beautiful homes take time to design.
 Architects need to present you with designs that creatively interpret the potential of your project to deliver value financially, technically and aesthetically.
-If you can, allow eight months prior to your ideal start on site date.
+If you can, allow a minimum of eight months prior to your ideal start-on-site date.